173TECH/sayn/docs/settings/settings_yaml.md

 When environement variables are defined and a `settings.yaml` file exists, the settings from both will be combined with the environment variables taking precedence.

+### Default run

+When a team member only works on a subset of the SAYN project (for example, a data analyst that works only with modelling tasks) it's useful to automatically filter the tasks that will be executed when we run `sayn run`.
+For this we can use the `default_run` configuration, which is set in the profile in your `settings.yaml` or through the environment variable `SAYN_DEFAULT_RUN`:

+!!! example "settings.yaml"
+    profile:
+      dev:
+        default_run: -x group:extract

+!!! example ".env.sh"
+    export SAYN_DEFAULT_RUN="-x group:extract"

+So we just add the arguments we would give after `sayn run` or `sayn compile`.
+Only task selection and upstream prod are allowed (`-t/--tasks`, `-x/--exclude` and `-u/--upstream-prod`).